RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Trap and Exception registers
 ----------------------------

-Each type of exception can be enabled or disabled independently by setting, or clearing, bits in the TRAPSTS register’s EXCP\_EN field.
-This section describes the registers which control and report kernel exceptions.
+Each type of exception can be enabled or disabled independently by setting, or clearing, bits in the TRAPSTS register’s EXCP\_EN field.This section describes the registers which control and report kernel exceptions.

 All Trap temporary SGPRs (TTMP\*) are privileged for writes - they can be written only when in the trap handler (status.priv = 1).
 When not privileged, writes to these are ignored.
 TMA and TBA are read-only; they can be accessed through S\_GETREG\_B32.

 When a trap is taken (either user initiated, exception or host initiated), the shader hardware generates an S\_TRAP instruction.
 This loads trap information into a pair of SGPRS:

 ::